sanjeevrana-hp/k0s_deploy/README.md

 ## Installation ( Infra build & K0s installation )
 - Do the changes in terraform.tfvars for count, instance_type, region etc.
+- If you need to mention the specfic version of k0s, calico or other component then update the instance.tf file

 - Terraform Steps
   ```python